 biotic (biotique) Relating to the living parts of the environment: plants, animals and microorganisms.
-Biotic components include any part of the environment considered important by the licensee, the general public, the scientific community, the Government of Canada, and any environmentally sensitive habitat. blinding (" en aveugle ") Conditions for which an actuation or conditioning signal is approached but not reached, either because of the small magnitude of the initiating event or the actions of any other process or safety system. boiler (générateur de vapeur) See steam generator. boiling water reactor (BWR) (réacteur à eau bouillante [REB]) A common type of light-water reactor, where water is allowed to boil in the core, generating steam directly in the reactor vessel to generate electrical power. book-adjusted ending (stock comptable final) The algebraic sum of the beginning physical inventory and of the inventory changes of a material balance area over a given period, adjusted to take account of shipper-receiver differences.
+Biotic components include any part of the environment considered important by the licensee, the general public, the scientific community, the Government of Canada, and any environmentally sensitive habitat. blinding (" en aveugle ") Conditions for which an actuation or conditioning signal is approached but not reached, either because of the small magnitude of the initiating event or the actions of any other process or safety system. block of consecutive shifts (bloc de quarts consécutifs) Set of consecutive shifts with the same start and end times followed by a minimum recovery period and a subsequent set of consecutive shifts. boiler (générateur de vapeur) See steam generator.

+boiling water reactor (BWR) (réacteur à eau bouillante [REB]) A common type of light-water reactor, where water is allowed to boil in the core, generating steam directly in the reactor vessel to generate electrical power. book-adjusted ending (stock comptable final) The algebraic sum of the beginning physical inventory and of the inventory changes of a material balance area over a given period, adjusted to take account of shipper-receiver differences.
 Also called adjusted book ending. book inventory (stock comptable) The algebraic sum for a given point in time of the most recent physical inventory of a material balance area and all inventory changes that have occurred since that physical inventory was taken. borehole tube tagging (marquage de tuyaux de sondage) The use of nuclear substances placed subsurface or in equipment intended for subsurface use for determining borehole depth or direction.
 This term is used as a licence use type. borescope (endoscope) An inspection tool with a rigid or flexible optical tube designed for insertion into bores and cavities.
 The borescope consists of a lens positioned in front of a long tube containing image and illumination relays. boundary conditions (conditions aux frontières) The values of variables in a mathematical model that are assumed at the spatial bounds of the model. bounding assessment (évaluation de délimitation) An assessment designed to provide limiting or worst-case predictions, based on simplification of the processes being simulated or the use of data limits (such as maximum possible precipitation or thermodynamic solubility limits). bounding envelope (enveloppe limitative) A combination of facility design parameters and site characteristics that establishes a set of limiting values for any facility design that could be proposed for the site and that allows for the assessment of environmental effects and site evaluation.
-Note: The design eventually selected must fit within the bounding envelope. bounding event (événement limitatif) The event with the smallest predicted margin to a specific acceptance criterion.
-Bq (Bq) See becquerel.
+Note: The design eventually selected must fit within the bounding envelope. bounding event (événement limitatif) The event with the smallest predicted margin to a specific acceptance criterion. $\mathbf{Bq}(Bq)$ See becquerel.